-Playing action videogames improves visual searchMarch 14th, 2013 in Psychology & Psychiatry /
+Playing action videogames improves visual searchMarch 14, 2013 in Medicine & Health / Psychology & Psychiatry

 Researchers at the University of Toronto have shown that playing shooting or driving videogames, even for a relatively short time, improves the ability to search for a target hidden among irrelevant distractions in complex scenes.

 "Recent studies in different labs, including here at the University of Toronto, have shown that playing first-person shooter videogames can enhance other aspects of visual attention," says psychology professor Ian Spence.
 "But no one has previously demonstrated that visual search is also improved."

 Searching efficiently and accurately is essential for many tasks.
 "It's necessary for baggage screening, reading X rays or MRIs, interpreting satellite images, defeating camouflage or even just locating a friend's face in a crowd," says Spence.

 In the first experiment, the researchers compared action videogame players and non-players on three visual search tasks and found that the experienced players were better.